SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 }),
 ```

-**resourceUrl** Specifies the external script or API endpoint required for the payment provider to function.
+In this example, `resourceUrl` specifies the external script or API endpoint that is required for the payment provider to function.
 This can be updated if the provider releases a new script version, changes its URL, or requires a custom endpoint for specific regions.

-You can configure additional payment providers by extending the providers object with their respective names and settings.
-For example, include ApplePay, PayPal, or other custom payment gateways.
+You can configure additional payment providers by extending the provider's object with their respective names and settings.
+For example, you can include Apple Pay, PayPal, or other custom payment gateways.